 Under the trees, we picked up handfuls of ripe walnuts and put them in our pockets.
 Then, we moved over to the old pickup truck.
 Facing, each of us rested an elbow on the truck bed and propped a foot on the running board.

 We lost all track of time.
 As we talked, we cracked the walnuts open and ate the nuts inside.
 They tasted fresh and crisp.
-There is a magic about eating food grown on your own land.
+There is a magic that comes from eating food grown on your own land.

 Between bites, Mr. Russell taught me how to crack a walnut with one hand.
 First, he placed two hard shelled walnuts in the palm of his huge bony right hand.
-Carefully lining up the seams, he wrapped his fingers around them.
+Carefully aligning the seams, he wrapped his fingers around them.

 With his hand slightly cupped, he got a good grip.
 One walnut rested against the base of his thumb, while the other one pressed against his curved second and third fingers.
 Then he squeezed.

-"You've got to squeeze hard," he said, "until the weaker one of the two walnuts gives in to the pressure."
-When he opened his hand, one walnut remained hard and whole, while the other had broken in two.
+"You've got to squeeze hard," he said, "until the weaker of the two walnuts gives in to the pressure."
+When he opened his hand, one walnut remained hard and whole, while the other had shattered into pieces.